-We aim to bolster the entire ecosystem, striving to minimise and prevent online sexual child exploitation (CSE).
-We are committed to improving the detection, reporting, prosecution, and prevention of this atrocious crime.
+We aim to bolster the entire response system, striving to minimise and prevent online child sexual exploitation and abuse (CSEA).
+We are committed to improving the detection, reporting, prosecution, and prevention of this crime.

-ICMEC Australia believes those working on the frontlines need enhanced information and tools to bolster their capabilities.
-These organisations must be interconnected to share information, data, and best practices, enabling us to be stronger and more united in our fight against CSE.
+ICMEC Australia believes those working on the front lines need enhanced information and tools to bolster their capabilities.
+These organisations must be interconnected to share information, data, and best practices, enabling us to be stronger and more united in our fight against CSEA.

 The ICMEC Australia Data Product, ‘Lighthouse’, is the first in Australia and a pioneering innovation.
 Lighthouse will allow Australian financial services institutions to be leaders in global financial crime and intelligence, solidifying their corporate responsibility and contributions to protecting children.